birneee/soft-protocol-rust/rfc/src/main.md

 The new *RTT* samples are obtained as the time measured between a DATA packets transmission and the reception of its corresponding ACK packet.
 Duplicate ACKs are ignored for the RTT measurement.
-The server can also use the time between the transmittion of the ACC packet and the reception of the ACK 0 packet as a RTT sample.
+The server can also use the time between the transmission of the ACC packet and the reception of the ACK 0 packet as an RTT sample.

 ### Client RTT Measurement